stephenverderame/cpp_book/src/oop/raii.md

 static int WinsockContext::ctxCount = 0;
 ```

-Just to ram this into your head a tad bit more, here's another example:
+Just to ram RAII into your head a tad bit more, here's another example:

 ```C++
 // DISCLAIMER: Not necessarily the actual stb_image or OpenGL API